 - Typical racking width options: 24″, 36″, 48″

-- Drying racks support multiple hanging options from hang bars that allow for use of hooks and coat/plant hangers, wire grid, and fingers hooks
+- Drying racks support multiple hanging options from hang bars that allow for the use of hooks and coat/plant hangers, wire grid, and finger hooks

-- Most efficient solution to maximize square and cubic feet
+- The most efficient solution to maximize square and cubic feet

 - Ability to scale by adding tiers based on phases or increased yields